cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 In this API, the `bytes` data type is normally used to contain the serialized data of externally defined messages.
 These messages are well defined in the `cogment.yaml` file for any particular trial.

 On the other hand, the `google.protobuf.Any` data type is normally used to contain messages that are not pre-defined (thus unknown by the framework), and may be decided at runtime.
-It is then the resposibility of the receiver to deserialize in the correct message type.
+It is then the responsibility of the receiver to deserialize in the correct message type.

 Empty messages are normally used as a placeholder for easy future, backward compatible, extension to the API.